yannickjemmely/Mida/README.md

 Through MidaFX you can:
 - Trade financial assets like stocks, forex, crypto or commodities;
-- Execute and automate investment and trading strategies by creating expert advisors and indicators;
+- Execute and automate trading strategies by creating expert advisors and indicators;
 - Backtest expert advisors on time series covering the last decades;
 - Analyze markets and prices movements through dedicated analysis interfaces.